Hope Solo: 2007 FIFA Women's World Cup

-Solo was the starting goalkeeper for the United States in the 2007 FIFA Women's World Cup, giving up two goals in four games including consecutive shutouts of Sweden, Nigeria and England.
-Heading into the semifinal match against Brazil, U.S. coach Greg Ryan benched Solo in favor of 36-year-old veteran U.S. keeper Briana Scurry, who had a strong history of performance against the Brazilians but had not played a complete game in three months.
-The U.S. lost to Brazil 4–0, ending a 51–game (regulation time) undefeated streak, while playing much of the match with only 10 players after midfielder Shannon Boxx was sent off after receiving two yellow cards in the first half.
+Solo was the starting goalkeeper for the United States in the 2007 FIFA Women's World Cup, surrendering two goals in four games, including consecutive shutouts of Sweden, Nigeria and England.
+Before the semifinal match against Brazil, U.S. coach Greg Ryan benched Solo in favor of 36-year-old veteran keeper Briana Scurry, who had a strong history of performance against the Brazilians but had not played a complete game in three months.
+The U.S. lost to Brazil 4–0, ending a 51–game (regulation-time) undefeated streak.
+The team played much of the match with only 10 players after midfielder Shannon Boxx was disqualified after receiving two yellow cards in the first half.

 Post-2007 World Cup fallout

-In an impromptu interview following the match, a clearly upset Solo criticized Ryan's decision.
-"It was the wrong decision, and I think anybody that knows anything about the game knows that.
+Following the match, Solo criticized Ryan's decision: "It was the wrong decision, and I think anybody that knows anything about the game knows that.
 There's no doubt in my mind I would have made those saves.
 And the fact of the matter is it's not 2004 anymore.
 It's not 2004.
 And it's 2007, and I think you have to live in the present.
 And you can't live by big names.
 You can't live in the past.
 It doesn't matter what somebody did in an Olympic gold medal game in the Olympics three years ago.
 Now is what matters, and that's what I think."
-Many viewed her comments as being critical of Scurry's performance, although Solo released an apologetic statement the following day saying that was not her intent.
-On September 29, 2007, coach Greg Ryan announced that Solo would not be with the team and would not play in the third-place match against Norway the following day.
-Team captain Kristine Lilly stated that the decision on Solo was made by the team as a group.
-The U.S. went on to win against Norway 4–1.
+Many viewed her comments as critical of Scurry's performance, although Solo released an apologetic statement the following day stating that criticism was not her intent.
+On September 29, 2007, Ryan announced that Solo was no longer with the team and would not play in the third-place match against Norway the following day.
+Team captain Kristine Lilly stated that the decision regarding Solo was made by the team as a group.
+The U.S. defeated Norway 4–1.

-Solo was named to the U.S. women's national soccer team roster for the post-World Cup tour, but did not attend the first workout ahead of the first game against Mexico.
-Even though the players' contract with the federation stipulated that anyone on the World Cup roster had the right to play in the tour, she did not play in any of the three games against Mexico, being replaced by Briana Scurry for the first and third matches, and Nicole Barnhart for the second.
-The third match against Mexico, on October 20, 2007, marked the end of the U.S. women's national team's 2007 season.
+Solo was named to the national team roster for the post-World Cup tour but did not attend the workout ahead of the first game against Mexico.
+Although the players' contract with the federation stipulated that anyone on the World Cup roster had the right to play in the tour, she did not play in any of the three games against Mexico and was replaced by Briana Scurry for the first and third matches, and Nicole Barnhart for the second.
+The third match against Mexico, on October 20, 2007, marked the end of the team's 2007 season.
 The team regrouped in January 2008 to begin preparations for the 2008 Summer Olympics.
 Ryan left the team after his contract was not renewed in December 2007.